Misperceptions about Caste and Attitudes toward Affirmative Action Among College Students in India

 Abstract

 India has a large and comprehensive system of caste-based affirmative action in its public colleges and universities.
 Affirmative action in India’s higher education is meant to address historical inequities that resulted from centuries of caste-based oppression.
 The system has resulted in a large number of beneficiaries (students from “lower-caste” backgrounds) and non-beneficiaries (students from “upper-caste” backgrounds).
 Upper-caste students—who are the non-beneficiaries—might have beliefs about and preferences for affirmative action and other redistributive policies which are shaped, in part, by their misperceptions about caste.
 In this study, I propose an online survey experiment to capture these biases and misperceptions and conduct interventions to address them.
-I randomly assign 1600 college students in India to one of three arms: a 2-minute online intervention that provides students with facts about caste; a 2-minute online intervention that provides research evidence about caste-related discrimination; and a 4-minute online intervention that combines facts and research evidence about caste.
+I randomly assign 1600 college students in India to one of three arms: a 10-minute online intervention that provides students with facts and research evidence about caste; 10 minute online intervention where students read a letter by an anonymous lower-caste student of the SAME gender and write a letter to a friend explaining what they learned from the letter (saying-is-believing, same gender); 10 minute online intervention where students read a letter by an anonymous lower-caste student of the OPPOSITE gender and write a letter to a friend explaining what they learned from the letter (saying-is-believing, opposite) gender; and a 10-minute online intervention that provides students information unrelated to caste.
 The results of this study are critical to understanding caste-related biases and misperceptions among college students in India, and, more broadly, for designing interventions that promote diversity and inclusion at higher education institutions around the world.

 External Link(s)